ABOUT THE PROJECT

 The What We Heard Report for Phase 1 of the engagement can be found here.

-After the close of this phase of engagement, all data collected will be analyzed by The City and summarized in a What We Heard Report that will be shared with the community.
-Further engagement is underway through till 2019 with community members.
+The What We Heard Report for Phase 1 of engagement is available.
+Further engagement will take place in Summer 2019 with community members.
 We will share details of these plans on this page as they are available.
 Check back here for updates.